AdguardTeam/KnowledgeBaseDNS/docs/private-dns/connect-devices/other-options/automatic-connection.md

 Let's look at one of the options with an example:

-- Let's create a device with the selected DNS-over-TLS protocol
+- Create a device with the selected DNS-over-TLS protocol
 - Give it a space-sensitive name: AdGuard Test Device
 - Device type: Android
 - Click the “Generate Link” button